-Many people struggle to create heartfelt connections with others.
-Yet how much more meaningful could our lives be if we could make and sustain more fulfilling relational bonds?
+How many of us struggle to create heartfelt connections with others.
+While at the same time knowing how much more meaningful could our lives be if we could make and sustain more fulfilling relational bonds?

 In this standalone weekend workshop, we will examine the different ways in which we approach relationship, touching on the impact of our pasts and our learned ways of relating with others.
 We will look at how these learned strategies can distort the quality of our relationships, and consider how when we do open ourselves to others, we often gain a deeper and more holistic appreciation of ourselves.